MsDakota13/vimrc/README.md

 :vs <file>
 ```

+key combination | description
-Ctrl-j move to the split below
+Ctrl-j | move to the split below
-Ctrl-k move to the split above
+Ctrl-k | move to the split above
-Ctrl-l move to the split to the right
+Ctrl-l | move to the split to the right
-Ctrl-h move to the split to the left
+Ctrl-h | move to the split to the left

 # references
 https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/